 May 31, 2014 (KHARTOUM) – Rapid Support Forces (RSF) field commander Ahmed Hamdan (Hametti) maintained his accusations against the leader of the opposition Umma National Party (UNP) saying the court have to decide on their claim against him.

-- SRF field commander Ahmed Hamdan (Hametti) speaks in a press conference in Khartoum on Wednesday May 14, 2014 (ST)
+- SRF field commander Mohamed Hamdan (Hametti) speaks in a press conference in Khartoum on Wednesday May 14, 2014 (ST)

 Hametti remarks come as Sudanese lawyers’ Union (SLU) released a statement on Saturday, saying they continue to exert efforts to ensure the release of Sadiq al-Mahdi from Kober prison where they met him.